Shawnee State University is committed to full

 cannot be provided promptly (generally five to seven business days),

-notice will be provided to the requestor explaining the delay and
+notice will be provided to the requester explaining the delay and

 when the records should be released.

 The amount of time that records will be made

 available to a requester will depend upon, among other things, the